 - Up to 6 months in jail

 Battery can be minor or serious.
 It could be that someone poked someone else, and this contact was seen as threatening.
-Or, injuries could be as serious as a cut or broken bone or limb.
+Injuries could be as serious as a cut or broken bone or limb.

-Other factors that come into play when prosecutors handle these cases include the severity of injuries, or the relation of both parties.
-As an example, the court will enforce heavier penalties if the offense was committed on a spouse or a peace officer.
+Other factors that come into play when prosecutors handle assault and battery cases include the severity of injuries or the relationship of the parties involved.
+For example, the court will enforce heavier penalties if the offense was committed against a spouse or a peace officer.

 The main difference between these offenses is that battery involves physical contact, while assault is an attempt to use force or violence that did not result in physical contact.
 The most recognizable distinction is physical contact.
 If physical contact occurred, it becomes quite easy to differentiate between the two.

-A good example of assault would be when someone uses a bat to swing at someone, but there was no impact.
-If the outcome were different, and the bat hit the other person causing injury, the victim can file battery charges against the offender.
-Battery on the other hand involves assault, since an effort was made to hurt some else.
+An example of assault would be when someone swings a bat at someone, but there was no impact.
+If the bat hit the other person causing injury, the victim can file battery charges against the offender.
+Battery, on the other hand, involves assault, since an effort was made to hurt some else.

 Battery Against a Spouse